Cirkit Designer Logo

 Common Applications and Use Cases

-• Power supply connections in electronic circuits
+• Power supply connections in electronic devices

 • Prototyping and testing circuits